Heroes of Might & Magic: Olden Era: How to Recruit More Units Fast

 Faction laws are a growth engine, not a side menu

-The judgment call is simple: if a law gives you long-term creature growth, it is usually more important than a vanity upgrade.
-Olden Era rewards snowballing production, not just winning one clean fight.
+The judgment call is simple: if a law gives long-term creature growth, it usually beats a vanity upgrade.
+Olden Era rewards snowballing production, not just one clean fight.

 Advertisement